-SLP Environmental was awarded the contract to prepare the Environmental and Social Impact Assessment (ESIA) for an International School development located within the Star City Complex in Thanlyin Township, Yangon Division.
+SLP Environmental consultants were awarded the contract to prepare the Environmental and Social Impact Assessment (ESIA) for an International School development located within the Star City Complex in Thanlyin Township, Yangon Division, Myanmar.

 The Project consists of the development of an international school and college which will comprise of an early year’s school, a junior school and a senior school spread over a campus with a total area of 8.3 hectares.
 The school will feature sports facilities including rugby and football fields, gymnasium and aquatic centre with an Olympic-size swimming pool.

 The EIA study was conducted in accordance with the requirements of the draft Environmental Impact Assessment Procedure prepared by the Ministry of Natural Resources and Environmental Conservation (MONREC) and cognisant of guidance presented in: